hannesrabo/cassandra-strict-slo/CONTRIBUTING.md

 - Try to keep every PR strictly related to a single problem.
 - Try to keep PRs under 500 lines.
+- Naming scheme is `area of affect` : `Active form sentence of what is added`.
+Example: `build: Adds new build script for mac os.`.

 ## Review guidelines